aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 ### **Added ColorScale.Is3ColorScale Property**
-Aspose.Cells for .NET 8.7.0 has exposed the ColorScale.Is3ColorScale property that can be used to create 2-Color Scale conditional format.
-The said property is of type Boolean with default value of true which means that the conditional format will be of 3-Color Scale by default.
-However, switching the ColorScale.Is3ColorScale property to false will [generate a 2-Color Scale conditional format](/cells/net/adding-2-color-scale-and-3-color-scale-conditional-formattings/).
+Aspose.Cells for .NET 8.7.0 has exposed the ColorScale.Is3ColorScale property that can be used to create a 2‑Color Scale conditional format.
+The property is of type Boolean with a default value of **true**, which means that the conditional format will be a 3‑Color Scale by default.
+Setting the ColorScale.Is3ColorScale property to **false** will [generate a 2‑Color Scale conditional format](/cells/net/adding-2-color-scale-and-3-color-scale-conditional-formattings/).

 Following is the simple usage scenario.